learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ![Render dashboard](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/render-dashboard.png)

-Click the "New Web Service" button in the "Web Services" box.
+ In order to connect Render to your GitHub account, you'll need to click the "New Web Service" button in the "Web Services" box.
 On the next page, you will see a GitHub heading on the right side and below that a link that's labeled either "Connect account" or "Configure account".

 ![Connect GitHub](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/configure-github.png)